reach-sh/humble-sdk/docs/FARMING.md

   stakeTokenId: TokenID;
   /** Contract rewards ([`networkAmt`, `nonNetworkAmt`]) */
   totalRewardsPayout: StakingRewards;
-  /** Block at which the farm will start distributing rewards */
+  /** A string date is passed in as startBlock and is converted into the start block inside the createStakingPool process*/
-  startBlock: number;
+  startBlock: string;
-  /** Block at which the farm will stop distributing rewards */
+  /** A string date is passed in as endBlock and is converted into the end block inside the createStakingPool process*/
-  endBlock: number;
+  endBlock: string;
   /** The account that will deposit ALGO into the farm */ rewarder0?: Address;
 };